-Professor Lowe is the leading expert in international family law.
-He joins Chambers as a consultant, primarily in international, but also domestic matters, assisting members of chambers in all aspects of private international law concerning children, including relocation disputes, child abduction and forum disputes.
-He has written extensively and has given numerous papers both nationally and internationally on these subjects and been involved with many cases in related areas, including the drafting of skeleton arguments for appeals and High Court cases.
+Professor Lowe KC (Hon) is the leading expert in international family law.
+He joined Chambers in 2014 as a consultant, primarily in international, but also domestic matters, assisting members of Chambers in all aspects of private international law concerning children, including relocation disputes, child abduction and forum disputes.
+He has written extensively and has given numerous papers both nationally, including several for FOURTEEN, and internationally on these subjects and been involved with many cases in related areas, including the drafting of skeleton arguments for appeals and High Court cases.

 Professor Lowe has a particular interest in and has helped develop the law of Hague Convention abduction cases as well as those involving non-convention countries and relocation disputes generally.
 Acting as a consultant in complex cases being led by other members of Chambers, he is able to assist in resolving international disputes and to provide an expert and authoritative opinion in such matters or to provide assistance to foreign courts applying or requiring evidence of English domestic law in family cases concerning children.

 Professor Lowe is an Emeritus Professor of Law at Cardiff Law School.
 He was appointed Queen’s Counsel (Honoris Causa) and also a Senior Bencher of of the Inner Temple in 2018.

 He is the General Editor of Clarke Hall & Morrison on Children and an editor of Family Law Reports.
 He is a member of the UK’s International Family Law Committee and has been a consultant to the Permanent Bureau of the Hague Conference on Private International Law and the Council of Europe.
 In 2015 he was appointed to the panel of experts to advise the EU Commission on the revision of the Brussels II Revised Regulation.